okyeron/shieldXL/enclosure/README.md

 ## models for 3d printing

-`shieldXL_case_v1.1` is current
+`shieldXL_case_v1.4.4` is current

+Use the STL file for ordering from 3D printing services or printing yourself.

+Use the STEP file if you're wanting to customize/modify the model.

-The models with "noInserts" are setup for M2.5 screws.
-The regular one is designed for using heat-set inserts.
+Models are setup for M2.5 screws.

 ## dimensions